Death Valley National Park is known for its many superlatives:

 PRO TIP: If you are driving to Death Valley from Nevada, fill up your car in Pahrump or Amargosa Valley because gas prices are high in Death Valley like in many other national parks in California.

-PRO TIP: Many of Death Valley popular spots are located far from one another.
-Just to give you an idea, it takes more than 40 minutes to get from Mesquite Flat Sand Dunes to Bad Water Basin.
-This is why you should spend more than just a day at Death Valley.
+Many of Death Valley popular spots are located far from one another.
+Just to give you an idea, it takes more than 40 minutes to get from Mesquite Flat Sand Dunes to Bad Water Basin, so make sure to manage your time properly.

 1. Dante’s View

-Driving to the highest point, Dante’s View is one of the most incredible things to do in Death Valley.
+Driving to the highest point, Dante’s View is one of the most incredible things to do in Death Valley and an unmissable stop on your Death Valley itinerary.

-To get there, make a left turn on Furnace Creek Wash Road and continue for the next 13 miles on the road that gradually goes up a steep hill.
+To get there, make a left turn on Furnace Creek Wash Road after entering the park from the east and continue for the next 13 miles on the road that gradually goes up a steep hill.

 2. Zabriskie Point

-One of the most popular stops in Death Valley, Zabriskie Point is a platform where you can see the badlands formed by erosion of the lake that was here millions of years ago.
+One of the most popular stops on many visitors’ Death Valley itinerary, Zabriskie Point is a platform where you can see the badlands formed by erosion of the lake that was here millions of years ago.

-The history of Zabriskie Point dates back to the time when prospectors were mining borax (which was called white gold of the desert) in the area following its discovery during the California Gold Rush era.
+The history of Zabriskie Point dates back to the time when prospectors were mining borax (or white gold of the desert) in the area following its discovery during the California Gold Rush era, and you can read about it when you get to the observation platform of Zabriskie Point.

 Continue driving on California State Route 190 and make a left turn on Badwater Road.
-Your first stop will be Golden Canyon, a popular hike that takes you to Zabriskie Point through the golden-colored hills.
+Your first stop will be Golden Canyon that takes you to Zabriskie Point through the golden-colored hills.

 If you don’t want to bake in the heat, take a moderate hike from Golden Canyon to Red Cathedral that is about 3 miles.The Golden Canyon will take you up the narrow trail surrounded by the towering walls.
 You will have to scramble up the rocks a few times and duck under the ledges.